Faculty Speaker Series - Fall 2014

 About Dr. Roberto Anitori

-Dr. Roberto Anitori has spent many years studying microbial "extremophiles"—microbes that have adapted to survive in conditions that would be fatal to most life forms.
-After earning both his bachelor's and doctoral degrees Molecular biology and Microbiology from the University of New South Wales in Sydney, Australia, he worked in research labs at Macquarie University in Sydney and at Oregon Health and Science University.
+Dr. Roberto Anitori has spent many years studying extremophiles and other microbes.
+After earning both his bachelor's and doctoral degrees in Molecular Biology and Microbiology from the University of New South Wales in Sydney, Australia, he worked in research labs at Macquarie University in Sydney and at Oregon Health and Science University.
 In addition to his work in Antarctica, he has researched extremophiles in other volcanoes, deep-sea vents, underground water tables, deserts, and radioactive hot springs; he wrote the first published description of microbial life in the radioactive Paralana hot spring of Australia.
 He has been invited to lecture by organizations including the Australian Society for Microbiology, the Geological Society of Australia, and NASA.
 In 2011, he received the Antarctica Service Medal from the National Science Foundation.
 Dr. Anitori began teaching microbiology at Clark in 2008 and received a tenure-track faculty appointment in 2013.
 He is the editor of the book Extremophiles: Microbiology and Biotechnology (2012, Horizon Press).